AnevRensburg/serendipity-storage/README.md

 [Live Website](https://serendipitystorage.co.za/)

-I have designed and implemented this website using Javascript, HTML, CSS with Bootstrap.
+I have designed and implemented this website using Javascript, HTML, and CSS with Bootstrap.
 My approach avoids the use of website generators like WordPress and CMS platforms, allowing me to apply and enhance my skills effectively.
 This site is reactive and presents well on all mobile devices as well as full-sized computer screens.
 <br><br>